HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 At the time Daniel’s understanding of what “deliverance” meant was confined probably to the return of the Jewish people to the land of Israel – combined with the hope (premature) that their deliverer would be none other than the long-awaited Messiah.
 But the reality, as we understand from the New Testament (and from the Old Testament, especially the prophet Isaiah), is somewhat different.

-The “promised land” is the Kingdom of God on Earth (with Israel perhaps being the location of its government headquarters) and its citizens will be the followers of Christ, drawn from nations all over the earth.
+The “promised land” is the Kingdom of God on Earth (with Israel perhaps being the location of its government headquarters), and its citizens will be the followers of Christ, drawn from nations all over the earth.
 And the Messiah (who came in the person of Jesus Christ) has already brought spiritual salvation to the human race – salvation from the oppression and captivity of sin, both in this life and the next.

-As for the physical salvation, that is also on the agenda, not just for Israel, but for the whole of planet Earth – that glorious day when it shall be freed from the hands of evil rulers.
-But for the time being, we will have to wait for the (soon-coming) return of Christ in magnificent heavenly power (spoken of in many places in the Sacred Book, but especially in Revelation 19).
+As for the physical salvation, that is also on the agenda, not just for Israel, but for the whole of planet Earth – that glorious day when it shall be freed from the control of evil rulers.
+But for the time being, we will have to wait for the (soon-coming) Return of Christ in magnificent heavenly power (spoken of in many places in the Sacred Book, but especially in Revelation 19).

 Daniel’s viewpoint has a parallel in modern Christianity: just as Daniel was limited in his perspective about the make-up of his people, might it not also be true for us nowadays?
 As explained in the previous post, maybe our perspective about who are “God’s people” is much smaller than what God knows it should be.